TJ-zhanglab/Methyformer/README.md

 </table>

 Step2.
 Model training
-To develop the Methylformer, we leveraged a foundation model that was pre-trained on DNA sequences, namely the Nucleotide Transformer (reference).
+To develop the Methylformer, we leveraged a Nucleotide Transformer[1]. foundation model that was pre-trained on billions of DNA sequences.
 We utilized the Hugging Face's transformers library to implement the Nucleotide Transformer.
-Additionally, we enhanced the model by adding a binary classification layer to predict methylation status.
+Additionally, we enhanced the model by adding a binary classification layer to predict DNA methylation status.
 For performance evaluation, we used the Matthews Correlation Coefficient (MCC) as the primary ranking metric, and other parameters (pls add).
 The best performing parameter (MCC) on predicting sequences from the testing dataset were saved.

 ```bash
 $python 2_model_training.py